Recursively/Gitman/README.md

 1. Clone repository into your favourite Java IDE
 2. Make sure that the repository contains lib and res
-3. Make sure that the res folder is a resource (**Should include link to how to do this here**)
+3. Make sure that the res folder is a resource (Don't think this is required in some IDE's)
 4. Make sure that lwjgl.jar, lwjgl_util.jar, slick-util.jar, PNGDecoder.jar, jogg-0.0.7.jar and jorbis-0.0.15.jar are set as dependencies for the project in your IDE
    - *These files are in the repo under lib > jars*
-5. This is the hard part:

    * OpenGL is operating system specifc, and so you need to change which natives it will try and use
    * To do this you need to edit your games run configuration
    * The configuration is as follows:

-  -Djava.library.path=lib/native/OS_TYPE

-  *So for example if you were on a mac you would put:*
-  -Djava.library.path=lib/native/macosx
+   If you are using eclipse:
+      Right click project > Build Path > Configure Build Path Under libraries make sure all the jars are added.
+Add jars > redmf > lib > jars > * Once the lwjgl.jar is added > press drop down arrow to the left of its name Selecte Native library location > Edit > Workspace > redmf > lib > native > **YOUR OS**

    **List of operating systems**

   - freebsd
   - linux
   - macosx
   - openbsd
   - solaris
   - windows

-   **Alternately, if you are using eclipse**
-   - You can simply add the corresponding native as a native for the lwjgl.jar in your libraries build path
+   *Otherwise add the following as a VM argument to your run configuration*

+  -Djava.library.path=lib/native/OS_TYPE

+  *So for example if you were on a mac you would put:*
+  -Djava.library.path=lib/native/macosx

 ### How to run the game in multiplayer